Amala-Jose/Amala-Jose/README.md

 ---

 ### 🛠️ What I Do
-I build accessible, scalable, and responsive UIs using Angular.
+I build accessible, scalable, and responsive UIs using Angular, NextJs.
 Over the years, I’ve led frontend teams, collaborated closely with UX and QA, and delivered web platforms across healthcare, insurance, and e-commerce domains.

 ---